 Instructions

-- In another bowl, whisk 2 cups buttermilk and 2 large eggs until smooth.
+- In another bowl, whisk 2 egg yolks with 2 cups buttermilk, 5 tbsp melted butter, and 1 tsp vanilla until smooth.

-- Pour the buttermilk and egg mixture into the dry ingredients and stir gently until combined.
-Do not overmix; small lumps are fine.
+- Pour the wet mixture into the dry bowl and gently fold until combined.
+Batter should be thick but not lumpy.

 Notes